GInxh/GInxh.github.io/about.md

 Hi.
 My name is Virginia Hickox.

-I have a Bachelors in Electrical Engineering from RPI, where I did a concentration in Electric Power.
+I have a Bachelors in Electrical Engineering from RPI.

 I am the first dedicated SRE for a blockchain company that provides a platform for decentralized applications for users hosting their own encrypted data in the cloud.